 Time-saving and Efficiency

-AI-based recruiting solutions are rapidly being employed by enterprises, especially to minimise the total time of the hiring process.
+Artificial intelligence in talent acquisition is rapidly being employed by enterprises, especially to minimize the total time of the hiring process.

 According to statistics, talent acquisition professionals often spend roughly 13 hours (or one-third of their expected weekly schedule) seeking applications for only one available post.
 This is merely the first step of a rather longer process.

-As a result, recruiters have begun to choose AI-powered hiring tools since it may expedite their talent acquisition process.
+As a result, recruiters have begun to choose AI recruitment tools since it may expedite their talent acquisition process.
 The algorithms scan candidates based on particular criteria, assign interview dates, and even deliver assessment findings in a shorter amount of time.